dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/90/Magic8ball.jpg" width="30%" />

-Finish the Magic 8-Ball program given in the `Magic.java` example.
+Finish the Magic 8-Ball program given in the `Magic.md` example.
 The program should prompt the user for a question, then return one of the following answers selected at random:

 - It is certain.